zenml-io/zenml/docs/book/stack_components/model_deployer.md

 ---
-description: Manage the models deployed by your pipelines
+description: Managing the models deployed by your pipelines
 ---

 Model deployers are stack components responsible for online model serving.